PhillBill/order-portal/README.md

 # order-portal
-A flsh web app for ordering items
+A flask web app for ordering items

+To run, enter python ./src/main.py